microsoft/pxt-microbit/docs/projects/micro-coin.md

     }

     /**
-     * Grabs the last block in the chain
+     * Grab the last block in the chain
      */
     lastBlock() {
         return this.chain[this.chain.length - 1];